p4nduxcv/p4nduxcv/README.md

 ## Hi, I'm Pandula Dananjaya Mandawala 👋

-I am a developer who is passionate about stuffs on javascript based web development.
+I am a developer who is passionate about stuffs on javascript based development.
 Few techs that I enjoy working in are NodeJS, Angular, React and interested on AWS cloud platform.
 I would like to hear from colleagues who have the same interests with my technology stack.

 Interested Working Domain: JavaScript and TypeScript based Web Development or Mobile Developments